• Master the basics of the application and approval processes for drugs, biologics, and devices;

 • Navigate the protocols of adverse events monitoring, signal detection, product withdrawals, and recalls.

-• The Basics: Understanding and Working with the FDA -- Jurisdiction, Organization, and Operations
+• The basics: Understanding and working with the FDA -- Jurisdiction, functions, organization, and operations;

-A pre-conference workshop on the "Fundamentals of FDA Regulatory Law" and "Resolving Ethical Challenges Encountered During the Drug Approval Process" will be offered on March 11, 2014 from 1:00 to 5:00 pm.
-The first part of the workshop will provide a basic overview of FDA regulations and will prepare attendees for the in-depth discussions that will take place throughout the conference, and explore ethical issues that may arise in the context of communications with FDA on behalf of clients.
-The second part of the workshop will explore ethical issues that may arise in the context of communications with FDA on behalf of clients.
+A pre-conference workshop on the "Fundamentals of FDA Regulatory Law" and "Resolving Ethical Challenges Encountered During the Drug Approval Process" will be offered on September 19, 2012 from 1:00 to 5:00 pm.
+The workshop will provide a basic overview of FDA regulations and will prepare attendees for the in-depth discussions that will take place throughout the conference, and explore ethical issues that may arise in the context of communications with FDA on behalf of clients.

-An agenda for the conference can be found here, and additional information regarding the workshop and master classes can be found here.
+An agenda for the conference can be found here.
 A complete brochure for this conference, including an agenda, detailed descriptions of conference sessions, list of speakers, and registration form can be obtained here.

 Patent Docs is a media partner of ACI's FDA Boot Camp conference.